Finger Wharf

 The Finger Wharf is a heritage-listed former wharf and passenger terminal and now marina, residential apartments, hotel and restaurant located at 6 Cowper Wharf Road, in the inner city Sydney suburb of Woolloomooloo, Australia.
-It was designed by Henry D. Walsh and built from 1910 to 1916 by the Sydney Harbour Trust.
+It was designed by Henry Walsh and built from 1910 to 1915 by the Sydney Harbour Trust.
 It is also known as Woolloomooloo Finger Wharf and Woolloomooloo Wharf.
 The property is owned by Transport for NSW.
 The structure is the longest timbered-piled wharf in the world.

 During its working life for around 70 years, it mainly handled the export of wool, but also acted as a staging point for troop deployment to the World Wars as well as a disembarking point for new migrants arriving in Australia.
-Today it has been redeveloped as a fashionable complex housing a hotel, restaurants and residential apartments.
+In the 1990s it was redeveloped as a fashionable complex housing a hotel, restaurants and residential apartments.

 History

 The Woolloomooloo Finger Wharf appeared during an era of large finger wharf building.
-It was built on the site of Sydney's first fish market (1872-1910) for the Sydney Harbour Trust, which was created in 1900 to bring order to the chaotic state of the wharves throughout the harbour and began a substantial rebuilding programme.
+It was built on the site of Sydney's first fish market (1872–1910) for the Sydney Harbour Trust, which was created in 1900 to bring order to the chaotic state of the wharves throughout the harbour and began a substantial rebuilding programme.
 The jetty was commenced in 1910 and was largely completed by 1913.
-The Trust's Engineer-In-Chief, Henry D. Walsh, designed the massive waterfront building.
+The trust's engineer-in-chief, Henry Walsh, designed the massive waterfront building.

 The Finger Wharf was an operational working wharf for much of the 20th century.
 Each of the twin storey sheds was associated with a ship's berth and these berths were numbered 6 and 7 (on the east side), and 8 and 9 (on the west side).
 A 30 m extension to the wharf was added in 1916.
 Further development in the form of road building, wharf and pile repair, and shed construction continued up to early 1920s, expanding on the pattern already created.
 It then became one of the major wool dispatch points, the site of Sydney's only wool dumps (where wool bales are compressed by hydraulic plugs) and the terminal for some of the largest ships entering Sydney Harbour.

 In 1926, the northern end shed was constructed to serve as a store and a carpenter's shop.
-During World War 1 and World War 2, the wharf was an embarkation point for troops boarding converted passenger liners to be transported to foreign theatres of the wars.
+During World War I and World War II, the wharf was an embarkation point for troops boarding converted passenger liners to be transported to foreign theatres of the wars.

 The finger wharf was an operational working wharf for much of the twentieth century.
 For about 70 years it primarily handled the export of wool.
 It took overseas shipping from Europe and America, as well as from the Pacific.
 It also acted as a staging point for troop deployment to both World Wars, as well as a disembarkation point for new migrants arriving in Australia.
 Shed No. 7 was altered in 1956 when it was upgraded to a passenger terminal.
 This section of the wharf was one of the principal passenger wharves in Sydney and was one of the first contact points for migrants to Australia.